xapix-io/iiot_server/README.md

 bundle exec ruby ./iiot_server.rb office
 ```

+Installation was successful if you see a running localhost Ruby Sinatra webserver.

 ## Start Xapix External Executor

 To enable Xapix pipelines to do your desired actions on your local Home IoT setup, you'll need to run the External Executor.
 Stopping the process also stops all communication with Xapix servers.

 Generate a random code of 6 characters or more, e.g. "1x2y3z", make it as random and unique as you can.

-Open a new terminal tab and start the Xapix External Executor.
+Open a new terminal tab, install and start the Xapix External Executor.

 ```
+cd ./iiot/external-executor/
+bundle install
 XAPIX_EXT_EXEC_ENDPOINT=wss://executor.xapix.dev/api/v1/register?name=iiot-office-<RANDOM_CODE> ruby ./iiot/external-executor/device_command.rb
 ```

+Installation was successful if you start seeing log messages about the service's connection status.

 Log into [Xapix Community Edition](cloud.xapix.io) and in your Xapix project add a Data Source of type "External Executor".
 In field name enter "iiot-office-<RANDOM_CODE>" and set up required payload parameters as needed, e.g.: